FindFara/Hossein/README.md

 ![](https://visitor-badge.glitch.me/badge?page_id=iHosseinKhakpoor/iHosseinKhakpoor)

 <br />
-hi, i'm Hoseein Khakpoor, a passionate self-taught web developer and a  software engineer from Iran. my passion for software lies with dreaming up ideas and making them come true with elegant interfaces. i take great care in the experience, architecture, and code quality of the things I build.
+hi, i'm Fara Khakpoor, a passionate self-taught web developer and a  software engineer from Iran. my passion for software lies with dreaming up ideas and making them come true with elegant interfaces. i take great care in the experience, architecture, and code quality of the things I build.

 Also, I have a website called [Faraa Code](https://www.faraacode.ir/) for teaching programming